64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Action Dad: Ken is Happily Married with a kid, and yet he's still able to kick just as much ass as in his debut.

-- Art Evolution: While his trophy in Smash 4 was more akin to his Street Fighter IV look, his appearance here follows the more realistic design Ryu has and bears more similarities to his incarnation from III.
+- Art Evolution: While his trophy in 3DS/Wii U was more akin to his Street Fighter IV look, his appearance here follows the more realistic design Ryu has and bears more similarities to his incarnation from III.

-- Ascended Extra: Ken was a DLC trophy in Smash 4, and he becomes a fighter in Ultimate.
+- Ascended Extra: Ken was a DLC trophy in 3DS/Wii U, and he becomes a fighter in Ultimate.
+Of note is that he is the only third-party fighter to make a non-playable appearance in the series prior to his playable debut.

 - Battle Intro: Walks onstage from some mist in the background while saying "I'm ready for ya!
 Bring it on!", then adopts a battle-ready stance.